 Butt Monkey: Hayama Kentarou, the weakest and all around lamest member of the Second Karate Club.
 Later this role is passed to Pedro and Kaoru (although it didn't keep him from being a badass) as Hayama Took a Level in Badass along with Minoru by turning into a great karateka, fighting in tournaments and getting Rika as his Love Interest.

-Cheese-Eating Surrender Monkeys: Averted.
-Gerard Bertrand is one of the toughest fighters in the series.
-His student, Andre Makinba, is no wimp either, having won two European titles.
+Bertrand's student, Andre Makinba, is no wimp either, having won two European titles.

 Commuting on a Bus:After Mutou's defeat against Masahiro in Volume 16 he decides to train overseas in America, that marks Mutou's loss of substancial importance to the story when compared to his constant apppearances till then; after that he only gets a few appearances when he returns to Japan, just for reader to know he has dropped off the University, became a pro and has improved a lot since his defeat, but all of this as small one or two pages explanations and showcases; this formula is kept all the way till the 50th and last volume of the first series.